xjtang/newfusion/UPDATES.md

 - Optimized the outlier removing process in initialization in change detection.
 - Threshold for edge finding are percentized.
 - Added a new tool to examine change detection process of individual pixel.
+- Added a post-break checking mechanism to eliminate false break.

 Version 1.1 - 7/20/2015
 --------------